d-gilles/01-Data_Ingestion_With_Docker/README.md

   --name=pgdatabase \
   postgres:13
 ```
-The postgres docker image we use, can be found [here](
+The PostgreSQL Docker image we use can be found [here](
 https://hub.docker.com/layers/library/postgres/13/images/sha256-b23f1053795f3ecbad72264caaad696c241827e659da6d18c576e04b773ff9a1?context=explore)

 The datebase can now be accessed by `pgcli` from bash,
 or by sqlachemist using python.

-## run pgAdmin to connect to postgres server in network
+## Run pgAdmin to Connect to PostgreSQL Server in Network
 ```bash
 docker run -it \
   -e PGADMIN_DEFAULT_EMAIL="admin@admin.com" \